On December 8, 1980, Mark David Chapman became forever infamous as the man who shot John Lennon. Here's why he pulled the trigger.

 “He was very kind to me,” said Chapman.
 “Ironically, very kind and was very patient with me.
 The limousine was waiting… and he took his time with me and he got the pen going and he signed my album.
 He asked me if I needed anything else.
 I said, ‘No. No sir.’
 And he walked away.
 Very cordial and decent man.”

 When the couple returned around 10:50 p.m., Dakota doorman Jose Perdomo saw Chapman standing near the archway in the shadows.

 Chapman fired five shots from his Charter Arms .38 Special revolver, with one missing and hitting a window.
-The rest hit Lennon in the back and shoulder, with both his subclavian artery and lung being punctured.
-Lennon staggered to the reception area in shock, screaming, “I’m shot!
-I’m shot!”
+The rest hit Lennon in the back and shoulder, puncturing both his subclavian artery and lung.
+Lennon staggered to the reception area in shock, screaming, “I’m shot!”

 “I was frozen, standing there frozen and the gun was hanging at my side, still in my hand,” Chapman said, until Perdomo made a move.
 “He shook the gun out of my hand and he kicked the gun across the pavement.
 He shook me out of my shock.”

-Though aware of what he’d done, Chapman peacefully waited at the scene until officers arrested him.
+Though fully aware of what he’d done, the man who shot John Lennon peacefully waited at the scene until officers arrested him.
 His lawyers immediately planned on an insanity defense, and transferred him to Bellevue Hospital to be examined by psychiatrists from both sides of the upcoming trial.

 Inside The Mind Of The Man Who Killed John Lennon

 The prosecution would claim that Chapman had “committed a deliberate, premeditated execution of John Lennon and acted in a cool, calm and calculated manner.”

 Though the defense maintained that John Lennon’s killer was “delusional and psychotic,” Chapman himself said he rejected this — and didn’t commit the murder “by reason of mental disease or defect.”